Matheshwaranpitchai/open-source-leader-arm/README.md

 Currently, the leader arm is tested against a simulated SO-ARM in MuJoCo with live physics, so you can pick up and move objects in the scene without a physical follower arm.
 It also plugs into LeRobot as a teleoperator, so you can record training datasets entirely in simulation.

+## Featured Build

+Oliver Choy independently built the Leader Arm and documented the process, including the ROS 2 implementation.
+He'll also be showcasing it at ROSCon 2026.
+[Read about his build →](https://www.linkedin.com/pulse/building-sub-50-3d-printed-robotic-arm-ros-2-little-oliver-choy-22amc/)

 ## Bill of materials